mariasalashh/mariasalashh.github.io/README.md

 The website includes:

 - Professional profile and biography
-- Downloadable CV
 - Education and certifications
 - Technical portfolio and documented labs
 - AI and cybersecurity automation projects